Communication Sciences Graduate Program

 - Demonstrate the highest qualities of character and ethical behavior as well as the knowledge, skills, and disposition that support scholarship, professionalism, technology, and diversity

-- Meet the Knowledge and Skills Acquisition (KASA) and the minimum 400 clinical clock hours as described by ASHA for the Certificate of Clinical Competency
+- Meet the minimum 400 clinical clock hours as described by ASHA for the Certificate of Clinical Competency